 - Bring a pebble or memento to leave at the Cruz de Ferro

 - Indulge the tastebuds; visit to the Museo del Chocolate in Astorga

 - Finish your pilgrimage walking into the incredible city of Santiago de Compostela

 Leon to Santiago

 Arrive into the lively city of Leon, capital of Castile and Leon.
-Your bike will be waiting for you when you arrive at your hotel and you just need to assemble the handlebars and pedals from the box – an easy ten-minute job.
+Your bike will be waiting for you when you arrive at your hotel.
+You just need to assemble the handlebars and pedals from the box – an easy 10-minute job.

-Spend the day exploring this beautiful city and its incredible Gothic Cathedral which is renowned for its marvelous stained glass windows.
+Spend the day exploring this beautiful city and its incredible Gothic cathedral which is renowned for its marvellous stained-glass windows.
 The streets of Leon come alive in the evenings when people parade the streets and its bodegas are overflowing with people.

 You then ride the final 15km to reach the beautiful walled town of Astorga, with views of the mountains of Leon in the distance.
 On this last section you will cross over a few kilometres of quite rough tracks over rolling terrain before you reach the cross which overlooks Astorga.
 Look out for the small basic ‘Cantina’ at the top of the hill, a welcome refreshment stop before you reach the cross.
 Continue on to Astorga, which offers a number of attractions including a Cathedral by Gaudi and a delicious chocolate museum!